 As part of Mobile Life Centre, Stockholm under supervision of professor Barry Brown.

 Book: There’s not an app for that: Mobile User experience design for life, by Simon Robinson, Gary Marsden and Matt Jones.

 TV: TV 4 Swedish News as part of a documentary about the Mobile Life Centre.
 The video you can find here.

 Web publications: The project was published on (amongst others): Yanko Design, Boing Boing and PSFK.

-More student projects on YouTube!
-Or by clicking on any of the social links on the left.
+More student projects, such as Arduino prototype, on YouTube!
+Or click on any of the social media links on the left.